Evaluation of Marton's Inner Bound for the General Broadcast Channel: Proofs

-\begin{proof}[Proof of Theorem \ref{Thm:Thm4}] Maximum of the sum rate $R_1+R_2$ over triples $(R_0, R_1, R_2)$ in $\mathcal{C}_{M}(q(y, z|x))$ is equal to The proof consists of two parts: first we show that the above expression is equal to the following expression: Next, we show that the expression of equation \ref{eqn:PThm42} is equal to the the expression given in Theorem \ref{Thm:Thm4}.
+\emph{Proof of the lemma:} The maximum of the sum rate $R_1+R_2$ over triples $(R_0, R_1, R_2)$ in $\mathcal{C}_{M}(q(y, z|x))$ is equal to The proof consists of two parts: first we show that the above expression is equal to the following expression: Next, we show that the expression of equation \ref{eqn:PThm42} is equal to the the expression given in the lemma.